 South America: The Land of Rainforests, Drug Cartels, and… West Virginia?

-If you've ever wondered what South America would be like if it were located in the heart of the Appalachian Mountains, look no further than West Virginia's very own Red River.
+If you've ever wondered what South America would be like if it were located in the heart of the Mountains, look no further than West Virginia's very own Red River.
 This enigmatic waterway meanders through the state, mirroring the vibrant spirit and chaotic charm of its namesake continent.

 TL;DR: Red River in West Virginia: The perfect destination for anyone who wants to experience the “best” of South America, without leaving the comfort of the USA.